Believe it or not, there are ways you can get paid to do nothing.

 - Test mattresses

-One of my favorite ways to earn passive income is by making smart investments.
+One of my favorite ways to get paid for doing nothing is by making smart investments.
 Take my word for it: This is one of the best financial moves you can make in life.

 When you invest, you put money into securities and other assets with the expectation that it will produce a solid return over time.
 Some types of investments require a lot of hands-on work, while others don’t.